 Primary area of emphasis (take at least 12 hours).
-The courses in the primary area of emphasis are chosen to be an appropriate program of study within one of the ten disciplines of civil engineering: (1) construction engineering and management, (2) construction materials engineering, (3) environmental engineering, (4) environmental hydrology and hydraulics, (5) geotechnical engineering, (6) structural engineering, (7) transportation engineering, (8) energy-water-environment sustainability, (9) societal risk management, and (10) sustainable and resilient infrastructure systems.
+The courses in the primary area of emphasis are chosen to be an appropriate program of study within one of the ten disciplines of civil engineering: (1) construction engineering and management, (2) construction materials engineering, (3) environmental engineering, (4) geotechnical engineering, (5) structural engineering, (6) transportation engineering, (7) water resources engineering and science, (8) energy-water-environment sustainability, (9) societal risk and hazard mitigation, and (10) sustainable and resilient infrastructure systems.
 Pre-approved programs in each of the areas are listed in the Undergraduate Handbook Chapter 5, Advanced Technical Programs.
 Deviations from the pre-approved programs are possible, but subject to the program review process.
 You must contact the Associate Head & Director of Undergraduate Studies or the Academic Advisor in advance of any deviations from the preapproved programs.

 The value of focusing on one area of study through the primary area courses is twofold.
 First, it provides a basic education that allows a B.S. graduate to work productively in that field.